-- 2/3 cup light brown sugar, packed
+- ⅔ cup light brown sugar, packed

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

-- 5 tablespoons [b]salted[/b] butter, softened
+- 5 tablespoons salted butter, softened

-- When dough has risen, uncover the dish.
-Place a rack near the middle of the oven and preheat the oven to 350 degrees F. Bake the caramel apple cinnamon rolls for 15-18 minutes or until the rolls are golden and cooked through.
-Remove and let cool on a wire cooling rack for 5 – 10 minutes.
-Drizzle with the remaining caramel sauce and serve warm.
-Serve with additional caramel sauce or powdered sugar.
+- BAKE: Remove the dish from the oven.
+Place a rack in the center of the oven and preheat the oven to 350ºF.
+Bake the rolls for 16-22 minutes or until golden.
+Remove and let cool on a wire rack for 10 minutes.
+Drizzle with remaining caramel sauce and serve warm.